sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 Deterring errors, increasing efficiency and striving for constant improvement are at the core of why these assessments are conducted.

 For ESDC, these assessments are often conducted by third parties, outside of government.
-While many of their findings may be valuable, we believe we have the necessary expertise, confidence, and long-term desires to get ourselves involved with continuous improvements and perform internal assessment.
+While many of their findings may be valuable, we believe that within IITB we have the necessary expertise, confidence, and long-term desires to get ourselves involved with continuous improvements and perform internal assessment.

-So we initiated the IITB diagnostic study in 2021.
+So we initiated the first IITB diagnostic study in 2021.
-From July to September we interviewed as many directors as we could with a goal to get a deeper understanding of successes as well as impediments facing IITB teams.
-We asked directors questions on various topics that would provide insight into how well we care for our employees, and in turn, how well we achieve results.
+From July to September we talked with directors across IITB in a series of one-on-one interviews to better understand their day-to-day experience within the branch and their views of ESDC as a whole.
+With a goal to improve communication and get a deeper understanding of successes as well as impediments facing IITB teams, we asked directors questions on various topics that would provide insight into how well we care for our employees, and in turn, how well we achieve results.

 ## Introspection